 OARI Course Overview

-- Course Duration: 24 Hours (over three class days)
+- Course Duration: 16 hours (over two class days)

 - Using trend report results to identify potential lubricant failures